IPESE/REHO/docs/sections/2_Releases.rst

     The interest in Urban Systems has been growing due to the necessary decarbonisation of city energy systems.
 Decision tools are developed using mathematical optimisation to enable proper decision-making in the transition process.
 The concept of energy communities - or district energy hub - is expected to have an impact on the energy system at both regional and national scales.
 However, the shift towards distributed energy systems complexifies the model due to more integrated subsystems and requires larger spatial boundaries to increase self-consumption and decrease grid stresses.
 The computational power required to model and optimise such systems is to rise drastically.
 This work proposes to curtail the large computing needs by typifying the districts of a city, using clustering techniques.
 Accordingly clustered districts can be optimised by solving a typical district from the group and scaling its solution to the others.
 The clustering features considered are the districts energetic characteristics: the energy demands on one side, and the endogenous resources on the other.
 Data are normalised and a principal component analysis is conducted.
 Two clustering algorithms are investigated: a centroid-based (Kmedoids) and a density-based (GaussianMixture).
 The ideal number of clusters is determined by maximising the intra-cluster similarity and minimising the inter-cluster similarity, and the final clustering stability is evaluated through the Rand Index.
 The method is applied on the case study of a typical European urban area and the two algorithms lead to two distinct typification.
 The clusterings are used to run an energy hub optimisation for the whole region and the results are compared to the one obtained without archetypes for validation.
 The results between the two approaches show no significant differences while a considerable computing time reduction is achieved.

-.. dropdown:: :bdg-primary:`Journal` Electrification and digitalization effects on sectoral energy demand and consumption: A prospective study towards 2050, Li & Lepour 2023 :cite:`li2023electrification`
+.. dropdown:: :bdg-primary:`Journal` Electrification and digitalization effects on sectoral energy demand and consumption: a prospective study towards 2050, Li & Lepour 2023 :cite:`li2023electrification`
     :icon: file-badge

     **Abstract**

     Energy transition is blurring the boundaries between the demand and supply sides with growing participation of prosumer resources.
 The intensifying pace of electrification and digitalization during the past decade tends to continue, leading to potential techno-economic-social challenges in energy strategy.
 However, it remains difficult to quantify their impacts on a national-level energy system, due to the trade-offs between increasing energy applications and decreasing energy consumption thanks to efficiency improvement.
 Using Switzerland as a case study, this work unveils the combined effects of (a) macro-economic drivers, (b) climate temperature rise, (c) system optimization, and (d) digitalization, on the end-use demand and final energy consumption in four major energy sectors, considering: industry, residence, mobility, and services.
 A systematic bottom-up and top-down approach was adopted, taking into account historical data by sector.
 The results show that: (1) the overall electricity consumption tends to increase by 20%–32%, while fuel consumption drops by 38%–95%, leading to (2) a total energy consumption reduction by 16%–59%, including the contribution from digitalization 10%–30%.
 (3) ICT (Information and Communication Technologies) is likely to become increasingly energy intensive, accounting for 25%–35% of electricity consumption, but can play an energy-supplying role through (4) data center heat recovery, promising to cut 15% national heating demand.
 Finally, the study highlights the importance of an early planning on investment decision and system operation to accommodate the development of electrification and digitalization, in order to meet the carbon neutrality target by 2050.

-.. dropdown:: :bdg-primary:`Journal` Decomposition Strategy for Districts as Renewable Energy Hubs, Middelhauve 2022 :cite:`middelhauveDecompositionStrategyDistricts2022`
+.. dropdown:: :bdg-primary:`Journal` Decomposition strategy for districts as renewable energy hubs, Middelhauve 2022 :cite:`middelhauveDecompositionStrategyDistricts2022`
     :icon: file-badge

     **Abstract**